Emergency Locum Service

 The service provides up to $2,500 (GST exclusive) to fund the travel costs of Pharmacist locums to attend a rural or remote Pharmacy, as well as 24-hour/seven-day access to emergency locum telephone services.
 The service aims to place a locum in any location in Australia within 24 hours, for a maximum of seven days.

 This service is only available to rural Pharmacy owners in true emergencies; for example, the death of a Pharmacist, spouse or family member, or personal emergencies such as sickness or accident.
 The service is not available for holidays or other non-essential absences.
+For more information on participation and eligibility requirements, please refer to the Program Rules in the section below.

 The Emergency Locum Service provides up to $2,500 (GST exclusive) to cover all travel costs between the locum’s home and the location of the locum placement.
 The Pharmacy is responsible for the locum’s accommodation and wages.